 Adam A Margolin, PhD Email Adam Margolin

-- DIRECTOR, ICAHN INSTITUTE FOR GENOMICS AND MULTISCALE BIOLOGY
+- DIRECTOR, ICAHN INSTITUTE FOR DATA SCIENCE AND GENOMIC TECHNOLOGY

 - SENIOR ASSOCIATE DEAN FOR PRECISION MEDICINE

 Dr. Margolin is a recognized leader in developing machine learning algorithms to analyze large-scale molecular datasets, to predict therapies specific for an individual patient, and to infer the key cellular processes that underlie cancer drug susceptibility and other clinically relevant phenotypes.
 He is a passionate advocate of highly collaborative team-based research, and has developed software systems to enable collaborative analysis for several of the largest national and international projects in cancer genomics, cancer immunotherapy, stem cell research, and pediatric diseases.